Flyers stave off elimination with 4-3 win over Islanders - WHIZ News

+TORONTO (AP) — The Philadelphia Flyers and their big boy pants are sticking around the Toronto bubble for at least one more game.

-TORONTO (AP) — Scott Laughton scored on a redirect in overtime after Philadelphia blew a late two-goal lead, helping and the Flyers stave off elimination with a 4-3 win over the New York Islanders on Tuesday night.
+Scott Laughton scored on a redirect in overtime after Philadelphia blew a late two-goal lead, helping the Flyers stave off elimination with a 4-3 win over the New York Islanders on Tuesday night.

-Coming off consecutive losses, Philadelphia coach Alain Vigneault called on his top players to “put on their big boy pants” for Game 5 with the season on the line.
+The Flyers pulled it out after blowing a late two-goal and coach Alain Vigneault called on his top players to “put on their big boy pants” for Game 5.

+“The big boy pants is something they’re aware of,” Vigneault said.
+“They don’t need me to motivate them.
+They’re a group the motivates themselves.
+They’re got a lot pride and a lot of compete.”

-Claude Giroux and James van Riemsdyk responded with their sticks, scoring their first postseason goals after New York went up 1-0 on Josh Bailey’s first-period goal.
+Claude Giroux and James van Riemsdyk responded their coach’s urging with their sticks, scoring their first postseason goals after New York went up 1-0 on Josh Bailey’s first-period goal.
 Matt Niskanen added his first playoff goal early in the third period to put the Flyers up 3-1.

 The scrappy Islanders made a big push late, though, tying it on goals by Brock Nelson and Derick Brassard 93 seconds apart.

-Laughton redirected Ivan Provorov’s at 12:20 of overtime and Carter Hart stopped 29 shots to pull the Flyers within 3-2 in the best-of-seven second-round series.
+Flyers goalie Carter Hart, who stopped 29 shots, made some spectacular saves in overtime and Laughton redirected Ivan Provorov’s at 12:20 to pull the Flyers within 3-2 in the best-of-seven second-round series.

 Game 6 is Thursday in the Toronto bubble.

-Note: This story has been corrected to show that Barzal spells his first name Mathew, not Matthew.